vkostyanetsky/Fastimer/README.md

  ## 😮 What's this for?
 There are a lot of apps like this!

 Well, I wrote this one out of annoyance when [Zero](https://www.zerolongevity.com/) once again refused to show me the statistics for a date.
-Like, I tap on the calendar, but it does nothing.
-Geez-Louise!
-What is wrong this time?
+I was tapping on the calendar, but the app was doing nothing.

-It's not that hard, after all, so I just wrote my own timer.
+Have no idea what was wrong with it.
+Anyway, the problem is not that hard, so I just wrote my own timer.

 ## 🙃 How to install it?